Unitarian Universalist Church of the Restoration

 Each one of us can use some help and support at times in navigating life's ups and downs.
 Now there is an easy way to contact the Pastoral Care Team if you or someone you know needs a helping hand.

 UUMtAiry has a convenient request/referral form that goes directly to Rev. McKinley and Care Team Coordinators.
 Within 24-48 hours a Care Team volunteer will acknowledge your request and have either the minister or a team member contact you.
-You can find the link to the request form below.
 Before contacting the Care Team, please keep the following in mind:

 • Pastoral Care contact is not counseling or therapy, nor should it be used for emergencies.